FAC-73/dream-attack/README.md

 ## Description

-A node.js application that prompts a user for input using [inquirer.js](https://www.npmjs.com/package/inquirer)to populate a README.md file for a Github repository.
-The README.md file is generated and written to a directory called export and can be found[here: ](https://github.com/FAC-73/dream-attack/blob/master/export/README.md)
+A node.js application that prompts a user for input using [inquirer.js ](https://www.npmjs.com/package/inquirer)to populate a README file for a Github repository.
+The README file is generated and written to a directory called export and can be found [here ](https://github.com/FAC-73/dream-attack/blob/master/export/README.md)
 <br />

 ## User Story